 I never planned to write this post when I was on vacation.
 But I ended up with so many great shots at Brooklyn Bridge so I wanted to share some of my favorite angles.
-Read on for my tips on getting the most Instagrammable shots at Brooklyn Bridge as well as a 5 day travel guide to the whole city!
+Read on for my tips on getting the most Instagrammable shots at Brooklyn Bridge as well as a 5 day travel guide to New York!
 If you’re not following me on Instagram yet, go check out my profile!

 Once you start making your way across the bridge, make sure to turn back and admire the view.
 It was so breathtaking to see the Manhattan skyline and for me it was a bit unexpected.
 I had my vision on Brooklyn and the bridge the whole time, I had no idea how beautiful it was behind me.
 Lean against the bridge for a beautiful shot of the skyline.
 If you’re going in the morning, the sun will also hit you in the face!

 Sit On It

 So I was personally too afraid to do this, but it’s all over Instagram.
 If you look at the photo above, you can see the metal “boxes” that you can hop on to and sit on top of it.
 It’ll turn out to be a really fearless shot.
 But I was just thinking I didn’t want a freak accident and the reason I died is I was trying to take a photo.

 It’s natural to be walking across the bridge, not just standing on it!
 Why not take candid photos which can show the movement.
 One thing I like to do is to grab my bag strap with my hands and swing it back and forth.
 The angle of the bag makes the photo look even more fluid and in motion.
 In this particular one, it’s not swinging as much as I’d like it to be.
 But I liked real candidness of everything else!